 Members of the Meeting staff are not on duty on First Days except during the Meeting for Business.
-Members, attenders and sojourners provide a Friendly Office Presence by staffing the Meeting office on First Days.
+Members, attenders and sojourners provide a Friendly Office Presence by staffing the Meeting office on First Days as scheduled by the Personnel Committee.
 They answer inquiries, take messages for Meeting staff, and supply other limited services.
 However, Friends are encouraged, insofar as possible, to conduct business during normal business hours.

-Handbook Financial Coordinator, sec.
+Financial Coordinator, sec.
 3.7 Additional Documents, sec.
 12.8